Up to 35% Off Raised Beds

 Brown, Black, or Rotten Stems

-I find this is a common issue with many coleus owners.
-Stems that just turn brown, then black, and then fall off.
-To prevent stem and crown rot you have to keep the soil light and evenly moist.
+I find this is a common coleus problem with many gardeners: stems that just turn brown, then black, and then fall off.
+To prevent stem and crown rot, keep the soil light and evenly moist.
 If you have heavy soil full of clay the stems will be continuously wet and will rot.

 Test your soil by squeezing a handful of it.
 If it stays in the form of a ball like putty, you have clay soil.
-It should crumble away and not keep its shape.
 If you do have clay soil, amend it with coconut coir or peat to make it lighter.

-For container-grown coleus make sure to use potting mix, not garden soil.
-Even your amended garden soil is not light enough for a container environment.
+For container-grown coleus, use potting mix (not garden soil).
+Even amended garden soil is not light enough for a container environment.
 Also, make sure your pots have adequate drainage so that extra water can drain out the bottom.

 If the stems are rotting, consider taking cuttings and rooting those to start the plant over again.
-Even a very small cutting will produce a new plant.
-Trim off new growth, not the older Woody stems to propagate them.
+Even a small cutting will produce a new plant.
+Trim off new growth, not the older woody stems, to propagate them.

 Leaves With Brown Tips

-Brown tips are more of a problem you would find in indoor plants.
+Brown tips are one of the coleus problems you would find in indoor plants.
 This is often because of a lack of humidity.
 Try placing a small tray of pebbles filled with water underneath your plant to add extra humidity.
-Or spray daily with a mister.
 Or, run a small humidifier nearby.

 Don’t leave your indoor plants near heat vents.
 The hot air will cause the leaves to turn brown.

-Another cause for brown tips in outdoor plants is cool temperatures.
-Coleus do not like temperatures below 50F (10C).
-If they are exposed to temperatures lower than 50F they will get brown tips and then they will eventually die if exposed for long.
+Another cause of brown tips in outdoor plants is cool temperatures.
+Coleus do not like temperatures below 50°F (10°C).
+If they are exposed to temperatures lower than 50°F they will get brown tips and eventually die if exposed for long.
 Keep an eye on night temperatures especially.

 Sudden Plant Death